broadinstitute/gatk-sv/website/docs/modules/gather_sample_evidence.md

 ---

 Runs raw evidence collection on each sample with the following SV callers:
-Manta, Wham, and/or MELT.
+Manta, Wham, Scramble, and/or MELT.
 For guidance on pre-filtering prior to GatherSampleEvidence, refer to the Sample Exclusion section.